Toshihiko-tan/momi3/docs/tutorial.rst

     et = EventTree(g)
     et.variables

+Note: Please show the display of this code chunk.
+Also, please write an explanation of what the "proportions" parameter is.

 To reiterate and emphasize our ''Notation Section'', in this specific example, any parameters within the same ``frozenset`` object are treated as a single parameter, which implicitly constrains them all to be equal.
 The first three frozenset objects represent the constant population sizes for anc, P0, and P1, respectively.
 Because the population size is constant over the epoch, the start and end size are treated as a single parameter.

 ('migrations', 0, 'rate') and ('migrations', 1, 'rate') are the respective assymetric migration parameters between populations P0 and P1.
+By default they will be treated as assymetric, one can edit the constraints to enforce symmetry and constrain the optimization to treat the two directions of migration as a single parameter.
+(See section below on editing constraints)

+Note: Please write up a separate section teaching people how they can edit the output of the constraints to whatever they desire.
+A perfect example is adding a symmetry constraint on migration.

 The last two frozenset objects constrain the timing of events.
 Following the construction of the model, the start times of subpopulation and migration events must always match the end time of the ancestral population.
-The last ``frozenset`` constrains the end time of subpopulations and migrations to align together.
+The last ``frozenset`` constrains the end time of subpopulations and the end time migrations to align together.

 Demographic constraints in momi3
 -------------------------------